 Dr Firth completed his orthopaedic training at the University of the Witwatersrand in 2008.
 He completed two post-graduate fellowships in paediatric orthopaedics – 12 months in Ontad commitment to the clubfoot kid Melbourne, Australia.
 During this time, amongst many other conditions, he treated children with clubfeet using the Ponseti Method.
 He was part of the faculty on the 2012 SAPOS Clubfoot Course and the 2013 Steps Ponseti Botswana training, 2014 Mahikeng training, 2015 Maun training, and 2016 Worcester training.
 Current Secretary of South African Paediatric Orthopaedic Society (SAPOS).
 Dr Firth is a Ponseti faculty trainer (FT).
 He does training, outreach visits and follow-ups on complex cases for the Botswana clubfoot programme and has a weekly private clubfoot clinic in Sandton, Johannesburg.

 Current President: South African Paediatric Orthopaedic Society (SAPOS) Ponseti faculty trainer (FT).

 Professor Tony Robertson started in paediatric orthopaedics in 1993 at Baragwanath Hospital where he performed many surgical corrections of clubfoot up until 2005 when he moved to the Johannesburg Hospital.
 It was then that he became interested in the Ponseti Method.
-Prof. Robertson attended the STEPS Ponseti course in 2006, and started the Ponseti clubfoot clinic at Johannesburg Hospital.
+Prof. Robertson attended the 1st Steps South African Ponseti course in 2006, and started the Ponseti clubfoot clinic at Johannesburg Hospital.

 Dr Paul Rollinson